Pownalborough Courthouse: Rebecca Foster v. Judge North

 The most controversial case to ever take place at the Pownalborough Court House was the trial of Judge North on the charge of ravishment.
 This case is most notable because it was the first time that a woman gave expert medical testimony in the court in 1787.

 Martha Ballard was a midwife from Hallowell who was known for her low mortality rates, heroism, and devote religious beliefs.

 She was known for doing anything for her patients including crossing the Kennebec river to deliver babies in the dead of winter when no one else would.
 She was friends with the local Reverend Issac Foster and his wife Mrs. Rebecca Foster.

 Judge North was not a fan of Reverend Foster's unorthodox preaching and ran a campaign to get him fired, eventually succeeding.
 In need of a new job, the Reverend left town to look for somewhere else to preach, leaving his wife behind at home.
 Mrs. Foster told Martha Ballard that in the course of one week, three men had broken into her house and raped her, including Judge North.

 Martha Ballard begged Mrs. Foster not to say anything and not bring the case, but she insisted.
 When charges were brought, Judge North evaded arrest stating that it was embarrassing to be arrested by his own men.
 He was brought to trial first.
 The other 2 defendants claimed they were out of town during the event.
 The most damning evidence was that Mrs. Foster was pregnant and could not have conceived the baby with her husband because he was out of town.
 Judge North claimed that Mrs. Foster was not a liar nor was she a person of low morals and that she simply mis-identified him as one of the attackers.

 When Martha Ballard was called to testify, she wrote in her diary that she was certain of Judge North's guilt and so were all of her acquaintances.
 When Judge North was found not guilty, it shocked the religious Martha Ballard to her core, so much so that she refused to attend public church services for 7 years after that.
-It is important to note that the charges against Judge North were changed from a rape charge to attempted ravishment, because rape was a capital offense.
+The charges against Judge North were changed from a rape charge to attempted ravishment, because rape was a capital offense.
 Further, at the time, cases where women were bringing claims, such as rape, were considered as tools for men to fight each other.
 Going into the trial, there would have been an assumption that the reverend told his wife to press charges as retaliation for getting fired.

-Present Day Museum
+Present day museum

 This historic courthouse is now open seasonally (Memorial Day to Columbus Day) as a museum dedicated to local history; admission is charged.

 In addition to the museum, the Pownalborough Court House lands have a vast trail system including an ADA standard trail and ADA standard public bathroom.